The Golden Bough – Zepl and KubernetesPosted on 17 Apr, 2018

 - Manage application configuration centrally and consistently using Kubernetes support for ConfigMaps and Secrets.

-- Implement a centralized logging and monitoring solution by capturing standard output logging from our Docker containers, using fluentd agents on each node, and ingesting that data into an Elasticsearch cluster running in Kubernetes for analysis and monitoring through Kibana dashboards.
+- Implement a centralized logging and monitoring solution by capturing standard output logging from our Docker containers, using fluent agents on each node, and ingesting that data into an Elasticsearch cluster running in Kubernetes for analysis and monitoring through Kibana dashboards.

 - Incorporate automated health checks into our runtime environment, using Kubernetes readiness and liveness probes.
 Using these health checks, not only can we detect and resolve problems more quickly, we can automate network traffic management through our load balancers.